 Hathor

-These are my own cardioid reference monitors.
+These are my cardioid reference monitors.
 There were three major requirements:

 The finish is white glossy paint on the rear and glossy wood on the front.